-As Rob Pincus defines it, intuitive means in a way that works well with what the body does naturally, and is consistent and congruent with the context of what a person is doing.
-Intuition relies on having some idea or information that will make a response as appropriate and efficient as possible.
-Conversely, instinctive reactions to a stimulus are beyond our control.
-In this video, learn the differences between intuition vs. instinct and how they may impact your defensive response.
+As Rob Pincus defines it, when something is “intuitive,” it implies that it aligns with what the body does naturally within the context of what that person is doing.
+Intuition relies on having some information that will illicit an appropriate and efficient response.
+Conversely, instinctive reactions are responses to a stimulus that are usually beyond our control.
+In this video, learn the differences between intuition versus instinct and how they may impact your defensive response.

 Rob Pincus and Deryck Poole work with a student to develop the ability to train realistically for multiple threats.
 Too often, students on the range just swing between targets instead of training to break their focus on the first threat and truly assess their environment to find and engage any other threats.
 Related videos: Problem…Watch Now >>

 Brain Sabol discusses the importance of defensive firearms training for a 360 degree world, even on a typical square range.
 Brian offers some ideas for how you can train more realistically even when your live-fire options don’t include 360 degrees.Watch Now >>